Sunday, February 28th

-We are very excited that 2019 was an outstanding recruitment.
-Eight young ladies from our area pledged sororities.
+We are very excited that 2020-2021 was an outstanding recruitment.
+Fifteen young ladies from our area pledged sororities.
 We have a wonderful team of recommendation writers, but we need support from all of our Panhellenic sisters.

 As we move to Evite invitations and the use of social media to contact members we need your help.